Meet the Psychology Internship Faculty

 Deva Carrion, PhD, BCBA-D earned her doctorate in school psychology from the University of Iowa.
 She completed her pre-doctoral internship at Munroe-Meyer Institute and her postdoctoral experience at Marcus Autism Center.
 She is a licensed psychologist and doctorate-level, board-certified behavior analyst (BCBA-D).
 Dr. Carrion has more than 10 years of experience working with children with autism spectrum disorder (ASD) and related developmental disabilities, particularly with individuals displaying challenging behaviors.
 She joined Marcus Autism Center in July 2018 in the School Consultation Program.
 She works with school districts as a behavioral consultant and trainer.
 She is responsible for providing direct behavioral consultation to school districts across Georgia, training teachers and paraprofessionals in principles of applied behavior analysis (ABA), behavior management, developing individual education plan (IEP) goals and general classroom management strategies.
 Dr. Carrion’s research interests include assessment and treatment of challenging behavior in the school setting and training school-based professionals to conduct empirically based assessments and develop evidence-based treatments.

-Laura Dilly, PhD, ABPP, NCSP is the Training Director for the Doctoral Psychology Internship at the Marcus Autism Center, Children’s Healthcare of Atlanta, and an Adjunct Assistant Professor at the Emory School of Medicine Department of Pediatrics.
+Laura Dilly, PhD, ABPP, NCSP is the Training Director for the Doctoral Psychology Internship at the Marcus Autism Center, Children’s Healthcare of Atlanta, and an Assistant Professor at the Emory School of Medicine Department of Pediatrics.
 She received her doctorate in school psychology at Michigan State University in 2005.
 She completed her doctoral internship at the Houston Independent School District.
 Dr. Dilly then worked within the public school districts for 10 years as a lead psychologist and training coordinator.
-At the Marcus Autism Center, Dr. Dilly conducts assessments of young children and adolescents who are suspected to have an autism spectrum disorder.
-Her research interests involve the intersection of the school based and medically based services for children with autism spectrum disorders and the training of professionals in the provision of ASD services.
+Dr. Dilly provides leadership to the interdisciplinary team within the Division of Behavioral Mental Health and conducts assessments of young children who are suspected to have an autism spectrum disorder.
+Her research interests involve the intersection of the school based and medically based services for children with autism spectrum disorders and work force development.

 Sarah Slocum Freeman, PhD, BCBA-D received her doctorate in Psychology at the University of Florida under the mentorship of Dr. Timothy Vollmer, BCBA-D. She was subsequently appointed as a Rollins College faculty member for two years before joining the Marcus Autism Center.
 In her clinical position in the Marcus Autism Center Severe Behavior Program, Dr. Slocum manages cases in the intensive outpatient program, coordinates employee supervision towards board certification as behavior analysts, and oversees the intake process for the Severe Behavior program.
 As a researcher in the Pediatrics Institute of Emory University’s School of Medicine, Dr. Slocum’s work focuses on behavior-analytic approaches to the assessment and treatment of problem behavior.
 Specifically, she is interested in further investigation into the variables that contribute to treatment effectiveness for problem behavior maintained by escape from aversive situations.